Badal143341/learn-tech/README.md

 # learn-tech
-This is my first repository.
+This is my first git repository.
+Author -  Badal Kondankel